Ntrmal/SmartAssign/README.md

 - `spaCy` (`en_core_web_sm`) for NLP
 - `dateparser` + regex for deadlines
 - Pure Python logic for task classification & assignment
-- (Optional) Streamlit for a simple web UI
+- Streamlit for a simple web UI

 ---